Dental Crowns & Bridges

 Make an Appointment

-If you have damaged or missing teeth and are exploring your tooth replacement options, make an appointment with our Plainville, CT dentist Dr. Thomas Peltzer at Gentle Dental Care to see if dental crowns or dental bridges are a solution for you.
+If you have damaged or missing teeth and are exploring your tooth replacement options, ask about dental crowns and bridges in Plainville, CT from dentist Dr. Thomas Peltzer at Gentle Dental Care to see if dental crowns or dental bridges are a solution for you.
 Use our online form or 860-479-2397.

 GET OUR FREE E-BOOK